 Michelangelo's sculptural relief, the Taddei Tondo (c.1504–1505), is his only marble in Britain.

-Named after the Florentine gentleman who acquired it directly from the artist, it is the greatest treasure of the Royal Academy's collection and will be the centrepiece of a major redisplay when the Royal Academy celebrates its 250th anniversary in 2018.
+Named after the Florentine gentleman who acquired it directly from the artist, it is the greatest treasure of the Royal Academy's collection and was the centrepiece of a major redisplay when the Royal Academy celebrated its 250th anniversary in 2018.

 For those in the know, the sculpture has been discreetly exhibited in the corridor of the Sackler Wing since the 1990s, in a specially designed niche behind bulletproof glass.
 It enjoyed an exceptional recent outing to London's National Gallery where, in the opening room of the 'Michelangelo & Sebastiano del Piombo' exhibition, it proved – for many – to be a revelation.